-

 Self-Build: For a less hands-on approach, you could act as the general contractor (GC) for the project and hire/manage the erection crew, the foundation team, and any other subcontractors.
 You will also need to pull all the required permits.
 This option can save you 10-20% on general contractor fees.

 General Contractor (GC) Build: Hiring a general contractor to manage your build project will be the most costly option, but it is also the fastest way to get the job done.
 A good general contractor will bring a wealth of experience to the project and can provide ideas you might not have thought of.
-They can also speed up the build time by getting permit approvals quicker due to their knowledge of the process and their relationships with the building department and local inspectors.
-General contractors typically charge 10-20% of the project cost.

 -